pksoft72/binary_xml/doc/ideas.md

 ## Full history

 We can think about data not only as a current snapshot but about whole history and snapshots at any time.
 This may be less effective and only sometimes it is needed.

+## binary_xml place in IT

+There is very fast data processing in code, when data are stored in fixed positions in memory and has native binary format.

+There is slow big data transactional storage (typically SQL database), which can provide storing great amount of data and it's transaction safety.

+Binary_xml is method to join both worlds on fast solution, where all compromises can be reevaluated on application level.